 If you do not have one of these forms of ID with you, you will still be permitted to cast a provisional ballot.
-However, that ballot will only count if your identification is verified at the County Board of Election offices prior to certification of the results.
-These deadlines may vary and you should contact the Board of Elections if you are unable to produce a valid form of photo ID.
+However, that ballot will only count if your ID is verified at the Greenville County Elections Office prior to certification of the results on Thursday, November 4, at noon.

 Voting is your right.
 If you are properly registered, are at the right polling place, and are in line by 7 p.m., you MUST be allowed to vote.
-If you are denied your opportunity to vote, contact the Election office at 864-467-7250, or the GCDP office at 864-232-5531.
-The state Democratic Party also has a voter suppression hotline at 833-868-3722.
+If you are denied your opportunity to vote, contact the Greenville County Democratic Party office at 864.232.5531.
 Do not leave your polling location while you call; stand your ground.
-If you have to leave, ask for a provisional ballot and then follow up with the Election Commission to ensure that ballot gets counted.
-Document anything you are told and ask for the names of those poll workers you interact with.
+If you have to leave, ask to vote a provisional ballot and then follow up with the Greenville County Elections office to ensure that your ballot is counted.
+Document anything you are told and ask for the names of the poll workers with whom you interact.

 Need a ride to the polls?
 We have drivers lined up to drive you on Election Day.
 To reserve your ride (yes, we’ll take you home too), call our office at 864.232.5531.